Cardinals vs. Dodgers: Betting Trends, Records ATS, Home/Road Splits

 Cardinals Betting Records & Stats

-- The Cardinals have been victorious in eight, or 44.4%, of the 18 contests they have been chosen as underdogs in this season.
+- The Cardinals have won 10 of the 23 games they were listed as the moneyline favorite this season (43.5%).

-- St. Louis has entered 11 games this season as the underdog by +105 or more and is 4-7 in those contests.

-- The moneyline set for this matchup implies the Cardinals have a 48.8% chance of walking away with the win.
+- Based on this contest's moneyline, the Cardinals' implied win probability is 52.4%.

-- St. Louis and its opponents have gone over the total this season in 23 of its 44 opportunities.
+- St. Louis has played in 45 games with a set over/under, and have combined with its opponents to go over the total 23 times (23-21-1).

 Check out the latest odds and place your bets on and the with BetMGM Sportsbook.